milanmiticdev/brisktask-fullstack-todo-app/README.md

 -   Frontend was created using Vite: https://vitejs.dev
 -   Inside the root folder run: `npm install`
 -   Navigate to `/frontend` folder and run: `npm install`
--   To start backend server navigate to the `/backend` folder and run: `npm start`
+-   To start backend server navigate to the root folder and run: `npm start`
 -   To start frontend react server navigate to the `/frontend` folder and run: `npm run dev`
 -   Open http://localhost:5173 to view the app in the browser